wesbarnett/MolecularDynamics.jl/README.md

      :natoms

 How many frames were saved to "g".
-Note that Gromacs simulations start at time 0, which is saved to frame 1 in our arrays.
+Note that Gromacs simulations start at time 0, which is saved to the first element in our arrays.

     julia> g.no_frames
     101